• Skip to primary navigation

 Smoked meatloaf collage.
 Top whole meatloaf on smoker, bottom meatloaf slices on cutting board.

-This Traeger Smoked Meatloaf recipe is a cheesy, flavorful twist on classic meatloaf.
-It is cooked low and slow on a pellet grill for an unbeatable smoky taste every time.
+Every family has it’s go-to meatloaf recipe and this Traeger Smoked Meatloaf recipe my cheesy, flavorful twist on the classic dish.
+I cook it low and slow on a pellet grill for an unbeatable smoky taste every time.

 Want to save this recipe?
 Enter your email below and we'll send the recipe straight to your inbox!